aws-samples/aws-do-kubeflow/README.md

 For a hands-on experience with Kubeflow and its application for distributed ML training workflows, please see our online [workshop](Container-Root/kubeflow/examples/distributed-training/pytorch/workshop/README.md) and walk through the self-paced [workshop steps](Container-Root/kubeflow/examples/distributed-training/pytorch/workshop/WORKSHOP_STEPS.md).

-Below is an overview diagram that shows the general architecture of a Kubeflow deployment on EKS.
+Below is an overview diagram that shows the general architecture of a Kubeflow deployment on Amazon EKS.

 <center><img src="./img/aws-do-kubeflow-diagram.png" width="80%" /></center> <br/>
 <center>Fig.1 - Deployment Architecture</center> <br/>